rupestre-campos/good-map/README.md

 The start point is to extract from Open Street Maps, thanks to this great project we are able to query national parks for each country present in Natural Earth dataset, looking for tags of interest.

+The map above was made with this dataset in Qgis for simplicity.
+Share yours too!

 In a hurry?
 We got you covered with the lattest result ready to [download](https://www.dropbox.com/scl/fi/xoxpaq47vzftm8odr8brj/national_parks_20250108T013315.gpkg?rlkey=14x68afu7hg7djjuu0o0z9zff&st=oetxcm98&dl=1)

 ## Instalation
 Debians
 Open terminal and run commands bellow to install dependencies and setup environment

 ```
 sudo apt update
 sudo apt install python-venv